JPC SYSTEMIC PATHOLOGY

 HISTORY: This pig presented with clinical signs of a CNS disturbance.

-diameter, characterized by pale staining, increased clear space (edema), vacuolated
+pallor, increased clear space (edema), and vacuolated neuropil (spongiosis).

-neuropil (spongiosis) and few shrunken, angular, hypereosinophilic necrotic neurons.
+Within these foci are few shrunken, angular, hypereosinophilic necrotic neurons

-MORPHOLOGIC DIAGNOSIS: Cerebrum: Vasculitis, necrotizing and lymphoplasmacytic, multifocal, mild, with neuropil rarefaction, spongiosis, neuronal necrosis, perivascular and meningeal edema, Yorkshire, porcine.
+MORPHOLOGIC DIAGNOSIS: Cerebrum: Vasculitis, necrotizing, fibrinoid, and lymphoplasmacytic, multifocal, mild, with multifocal mild neuropil rarefaction, gliosis, rare neuronal necrosis, and perivascular and meningeal edema, Yorkshire, porcine.

 ETIOLOGIC DIAGNOSIS: Verotoxic meningitis